Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

 In addition, the system of [@10.1145/3459637.3481936] has the advantage of being integrated with GROBID to allow processing of PDF, while the other tools work with XML full text inputs and would require further development to support PDF parsing and structuring.
 The Softcite software mention recognizer also includes comprehensive production-ready releases, including docker image, REST API service and python client for parallel processing, which make it ready to deploy in the existing cloud-based BSO infrastructure and service pipeline.
+The system also includes a web GUI console for the service that display annotations on PDF for easy visual inspection.

 We therefore choose to extend the system of [@10.1145/3459637.3481936] for the production of the Open Science indicators, considering its accuracy, the support of PDF and its engineering maturity.
 Improvements to the system developed in this work includes: a new extended and enriched Softcite corpus, refinement of software types and relationships, automatic caraterization of mention context in term of usage/creation/sharing and improvement of models using LinkBERT fine-tuning [@yasunaga2022linkbert].